bclutter455/bclutter455/README.md

 - 👋 Hi, I’m @bclutter455
 - 👀 I’m interested in data and building nic nacs
-- 🌱 I’m currently learning some C and websites.
+- 🌱 I’m currently learning some C and how to  make some small websites.
 Also did a lot of matlab for college
 - 📫 Reach me here

 <!---